 Make sure your soil is sterilized and use nematode-free seeds and good plant rotational practices to keep nematodes and eelworms from your onion plants.

 Thrips don't just damage onion leaves, but also cause stunted growth.
 Use insecticides to kill onion maggots or fly, including thrips.
-Control of fungicidal and bacterial diseases is also important to improve your crop yield.
+Control of fungicidal and bacterial diseases is essential to improving crop yield.